2023 Twin Cities Spring Break Guide

 2323 Hennepin Ave S, Minneapolis, MN 55405

 My daughter absolutely loves cats but mean old mom isn’t up for having a pet.
 Our solution?
 We book an hour at this sweet rescue coffee shop and she gets a fix without extra responsibility.
 On spring break this week?
-Kids over 6 (with a parent) can play with the kitties and sip a warm beverage.
-11am-7pm, $10/pp.
+Kids ages 7+ (with a parent) can play with the kitties and sip a warm beverage.
+11am-7pm, $15/pp for one hour.

 Spend Spring Break at the library